j-info/ctfsite/README.md

 Topics: ![](images/windows.png) ![](images/web.png) ![](images/oscommerce.png) ![](images/sshtunnel.png) ![](images/mimikatz.png)

-In this CTF we get to poke around osCommerce to obtain a shell, and then use mimikatz to pull credentials out of memroy.
+In this CTF we get to poke around osCommerce to obtain a shell, and then use mimikatz to pull credentials out of memory.

 [**Blueprint Walkthrough**](walkthroughs/2022-04-06-Blueprint.md)